rajivbishwokarma/msvsdasms/week0/README.md

 Fn = [(B + D) .
 (A + C) + E.F]'
 ```

 We first draw the schematic circuit in **xschem** and then create a test circuit for the schematic.
+We get [this]() netlist from the current circuit.

 <p align="center">
   <img width=600 src="./images/fn_xschem.jpg">